serge-sans-paille/pythran-joseph-fourier-2019/propal.rst

   arrays, Dask arrays, arrays on GPU, etc.).

 - A long-term task would be to use Pythran to accelerate Python/Numpy code with GPUs.
-Since Pythran supports OpenMP, a promissing method would be to use recent OpenMP directives targetting GPUs.
+Since Pythran supports OpenMP, a promising method would be to use recent OpenMP directives targeting GPUs.

 Further information
 *******************